Priyanka-Nikam16/Langgraph-Smart-Study-Assistant/README.md

         Theory node        Coding node
           |                     |
        Output                Output

-Components:
+## Components:
-Nodes: Python functions a.
-Classifier node: Decide the question type b.
-Theory node: Explain the concept c.
+Nodes: Python functions
+- a.
+Classifier node: Decide the question type
+- b.
+Theory node: Explain the concept
+- c.
 Code node : Generate the code

-State: shared memory between nodes which will be appended - dictionary state = { "question": "", "question_type": "", "answer":"" }
+State: Shared memory between nodes which will be appended
+    - dictionary state = { "question": "", "question_type": "", "answer":"" }

-Edges: they define what should happen next a.
-Static edge: Always go next b.
-Condition edge: decision based routing
+Edges: They define what should happen next
+- a.
+Static edge: Always go next
+- b.
+Condition edge: Decision based routing

-Project structure:
+## Project structure:

-a. state.py: we will define a memory that will be shared between nodes: question, question_type, answer
+    a. state.py: Define a memory that will be shared between nodes: question, question_type, answer
     b. prompts.py: Stores all prompts separately. which will take user input Instead of writing all prompts everywhere - "explain this...", we can centralize the prompts

-c. nodes.py Bascially contains all business logic 3 functions- each nodes a. classifer_nodes() b. theory_node() c. coder_node()
+    c. nodes.py: Bascially contains all business logic 3 functions- each nodes a. classifer_nodes() b. theory_node() c. coder_node()

-d. graph.py Workflow orchestration where all the components are built and stitched together.
+    d. graph.py: Workflow orchestration where all the components are built and stitched together.
 E.g. how the graph will be formed, how it will be initalized, how it will          be built, what will be the entry point, end point this file will create nodes, edges, routing, entry point LangGraph will be in graph.py

-e. main.py User interaction layer a. take user input b. start the graph c. print final response In this we will see multiple functions like .compile(), .invoke()
+    e. main.py: User interaction layer a. take user input b. start the graph c. print final response In this we will see multiple functions like .compile(), .invoke()